 History

-The Roy J. Carver Charitable Trust is one of the largest private philanthropic foundations in the state of Iowa with assets of more than $400 million and annual grant distributions of over $16 million.
+The Roy J. Carver Charitable Trust is one of the largest private philanthropic foundations in the state of Iowa with assets of more than $350 million and annual grant distributions of approximately $15 million.
 It was created through the will of Roy J. Carver, a Muscatine industrialist and philanthropist, who died in 1981.

 Educated as an engineer and possessing the drive and tenacity of the classic business entrepreneur, Mr. Carver began his career in the late 1930s and 1940s making high quality contractor pumps at the Carver Pump Company in Matherville, Illinois and later in Muscatine, Iowa.
 In the early 1950s, he launched Carver Foundry Products to supply the molds for his pump company.
 Then in the late 1950s and 1960s, he started the Bandag Company in Muscatine, a business that eventually became the world’s largest producer of tire retread materials and equipment for the transportation industry.